How to run faster

 This is why we miss the mark sometimes in races.

-They think they don’t have what it takes, they weren’t born with the big enough engine.
-If you are a 4 hour marathoner and want to run a 2.10.
+They think they don’t have what it takes; they weren’t born with the big enough engine.

-We both know you must have some genetic gifts but relying solely on your genes is not enough.
+We both know you must have some genetic gifts but relying specifically on your genes is not enough.

 I do believe in being rational but at the same time it doesn’t mean you can’t run up to your own expectations.